department-of-veterans-affairs/vets-website/content/pages/health-care/apply.md

 Fill out an Application for Health Benefits (VA Form 10-10EZ). <br>
 [Download VA Form 10-10EZ](https://www.va.gov/vaforms/medical/pdf/1010EZ-fillable.pdf).

-<b>Note</b>: You or someone acting as your power of attorney must sign and date the form.
-And:

-If you’re using a power of attorney, you’ll need to submit a copy of the Power of Attorney form along with your application.
+- If you’re using a power of attorney, you’ll need to submit a copy of the Power of Attorney form along with your application.
-If you sign with an "X," two people you know must witness your signature.
+- If you sign with an "X," two people you know must witness your signature.
 They’ll also need to sign and print their names on the form.

 Send it here: